-With the Exelon 2020 program, we have integrated performance monitoring of our GHG inventory and Exelon 2020 efforts into Exelon’s quarterly management reporting process.
-Each of the operating companies currently participating in Exelon 2020 documents its progress and results as part of the overall quarterly operational and financial review with the company’s senior leadership.
-Exelon verifies its corporate inventory each year to the TCR standards protocol, having integrated all Constellation's assets as acquired in 2012.
+With the Exelon 2020 program, we integrated performance monitoring of our GHG inventory and Exelon 2020 efforts into Exelon’s quarterly management reporting process.
+Each of the operating companies that participated in Exelon 2020 documented its progress and results as part of the overall quarterly operational and financial review with the company’s senior leadership.
+Exelon verifies its corporate inventory each year to the TCR standards protocol.

 - Competition and climate solutions go hand in hand.
 Over the last decade, organized competitive markets have been instrumental in improving the operating performance of the electricity sector, including the performance of the nation’s fleet of nuclear power plants and new investment in environmentally-preferred generation assets, including gas, wind and solar.